MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-rosettanet/creating-a-send-port-to-handle-orphan-or-duplicate-messages.md

 ---
 description: "Learn more about: Creating a Send Port to Handle Orphan or Duplicate Messages"
-title: "Creating a Send Port to Handle Orphan or Duplicate Messages | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+title: "Creating a Send Port to Handle Orphan or Duplicate Messages" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-helpviewer_keywords:
-  - "messages, duplicate messages"
-  - "messages, orphaned messages"
-  - "send ports, duplicate messages"
-  - "send ports, orphaned messages"
-  - "messages, send ports"
-ms.assetid: 61d51206-13e3-4d32-a184-866248db9b45
-caps.latest.revision: 6
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Creating a Send Port to Handle Orphan or Duplicate Messages
 This topic describes how to set up a send port that you can use to delete orphan or duplicate messages.